 - Available in different colors and sizes

 - Does not provide lip protection

-Next up on our list is the Shock Doctor Gel Max Mouthguard.
+Next up on our list of best mouthguards for football players is the Shock Doctor Gel Max Mouthguard.
 This mouthguard is on our list because it’s one of the easiest to fit and it’s worth it, but that goes way beyond the point.
 This mouthguard protects your jaw and teeth from all sides, which means you will not feel it on your teeth, no matter which side you got hit.

 Due to its fit, it will not fall off even if you use it without a strap, as is the case with some mouthguards.
 As far as the mouthguard attachment is concerned, you only have to place it in warm water and fit it.
 Be careful when doing this, as you have only one shot at doing it.
 If you do it wrong, you may need to buy a new mouthguard.

 With this mouthguard, you get a great, comfortable fit at a great price and the choice of braces or not.

 - Comfortable and offers excellent protection